KasperskyLab/Kaspresso/docs/index.md

 # Kaspresso

-Kaspresso is a great framework for UI testing.
+Kaspresso is a framework for Android UI testing.
 Based on [Espresso](https://developer.android.com/training/testing/espresso) and [UI
-Automator](https://developer.android.com/training/testing/ui-automator), Kaspresso provides a wide range of additional amazing features, such as:
+Automator](https://developer.android.com/training/testing/ui-automator), Kaspresso provides a wide range of additional features, such as:

 * 100% stability, no flakiness.
 * Jetpack Compose support **[Early access]**.
 * Significantly faster execution of UI Automator commands.
 With Kaspresso, some UI Automator commands run **10 times faster**!
 * Excellent readability due to human DSL.
 * Incredible mechanism of interceptors that allows you to catch all actions and assertions in one place.
 * Full logging.